jimmarq/cyfunbook/README.md

 This eBook will be improved over time based on student feedback and industry trends.
 The following topics and changes will be included in a future version.

-### Cryptography

 * Asymmetric cryptography: Add an exercise to import a public key and verify a file's signature (signed with somebody else's private key).
 * Symmetric cryptographic: Add an exercise to decrypt a file that somebody else encrypted.

-### Windows

-The Windows section is brief.
+* The Windows section is brief.
 To be consistent with Linux, it should focus on the desktop experience.
 * For Windows Defender, have students download a malicious file (not too malicious), such as a zip bomb from SecLists.

-### Threats

-The current section on threats focuses primarily on social engineering attacks.
+* The current section on threats focuses primarily on social engineering attacks.
 The threats section needs to be expanded to include:
 * Threat actors (e.g,.script kiddies, nation-states, organized crime, terrorists, hacktivists, APTs)
 * Malware types (e.g., botnets, ransomware)

 ## Contributions

 Corrections, additions, and suggestions are welcome.
-Pull requests will be considered.

 ## License